0. Intro / はじめに

 requirement.
 On August 8th, 1990, the State Council promulgated three

-laws on taxaxtion: the Law on Turnover Tax; the Law on Profit Tax and
+laws on taxation: the Law on Turnover Tax; the Law on Profit Tax and

 the Law on Special Consumption Commodities Tax.
 They are applicable